Hydrogen Water vs. Hydrogen Therapy: Bioavailability Comparison

 Ready to Optimize Your Cellular Health?

 Hydrogen inhalation therapy is available exclusively to Wellness Elite Fitness members.
-Start with a complimentary 3-day pass to experience our full recovery suite, or book a cellular health consultation with Dana Kantara ($100/month thereafter for members) to design a precision hydrogen protocol tailored to your biomarkers and goals.
+Start with a complimentary Gym Day Pass for time on the strength floor and a guided tour of the recovery suite, or book a cellular health consultation with Dana Kantara (complimentary for Diamond and Diamond Plus members; monthly rate for other tiers on the lobby menu) to design a precision hydrogen protocol tailored to your biomarkers and goals.

 Members in Friendswood, Clear Lake, League City, Webster, and Pasadena can access hydrogen therapy as part of our Platinum, Diamond, or Diamond Plus membership tiers.
 Explore membership options and apply today.